 This site contains no information about the edibility or toxicity of mushrooms.

-Tricholomopsis decora, also known as Prunes and Custard, is a medium to large, fleshy agaric, cap with brown fibrils on a predominantly yellow background with brown to blackish scales, thinning towards the margin.
-The mushroom grows on conifer logs late summer and fall.
+Tricholomopsis decora, commonly referred to as Prunes and Custard, is a medium to large fleshy agaric.
+Its cap features brown fibrils against a predominantly yellow background.
+This mushroom typically grows on conifer logs during late summer and fall.

-golden yellow, covered with fine grey-brown scales thinning towards the margin; at first convex, becoming broadly umbonate.
-Flesh pallid yellow and thin.
+golden yellow, covered with fine grey-brown scales thinning towards the margin.
+It is at first convex, becoming broadly umbonate or almost flat at maturity.
+The flesh is pallid yellow and thin and not changing when sliced.
 Gills

 Spore print white.
 Stem

 yellow and covered with brownish, fibrillose scales, less densely than on cap, more or less equal.
-The mushroom has no ring.
+The stem has no ring.
+Spore print

 on the first-nature.com Web site.